thomas-young-2013/open-box/docs/en/openbox_as_service/service_introduction.md

 # Introduction of OpenBox as Service

-The design of **OpenBox** follows the philosophy of providing “BBO as a service”.
+The design of **OpenBox** follows the paradigm of providing “BBO as a service”.

 <p align="center">
 <img src="https://raw.githubusercontent.com/thomas-young-2013/open-box/master/docs/imgs/sys_framework.svg" width="90%">